History of the Staten Island Railway: Final grade-crossing elimination (accidents/incidents): 1960–1964

-City operation of passenger service: 1971–present

-Transfer to MTA operation: 1968–1971
+MTA acquisition

 A view of the new R44 train cars put into service once the rail line was under the auspices of the Metropolitan Transportation Authority.

 In May 1968, the President of the Metropolitan Transportation Authority (MTA), William Ronan, proposed that New York City take control of the SIRT and spend $25 million on modernizing the line.
-This proposal was part of a 20-year, $2.9-billion plan announced by the agency on February 28.
-Some of the money allocated to the SIRT would be used to purchase new trains.
 On December 18, 1969, the Board of Estimate approved the purchase of the SIRT for $1 and the use of $3.5 million to purchase the line's 48 cars, 70 acres of real estate, the air rights over the tracks, and the line's Clifton Shops.
-The additional land was purchased to allow for a wider right-of-way, parking lots, and station improvements.
 As part of the agreement, the B&O would continue to operate freight service over the line once a day.

 On January 1, 1970, New York City's lease of the Tottenville line was terminated; after that date the city reimbursed the railroad for its passenger deficits.
 On May 29, 1970, New York City and the SIRT entered an agreement for NYC to purchase the Tottenville line, as part of which the SIRT was reserved the right to operate freight service over the line.
 The city was required to ensure the track was in good condition for SIRT's freight operations.
 The freight operation was reorganized as the Staten Island Railroad Corporation.
 On June 29, 1970, the Staten Island Rapid Transit Operating Authority was incorporated as a subsidiary of the state's MTA to acquire and operate the SIRT.

 On April 21, 1971, the ICC approved the city's purchase of the line.
 On July 1, 1971, operation of the Tottenville line was turned over to the Staten Island Rapid Transit Operating Authority, a division of the state's MTA.
 The line itself was purchased by the City of New York for $1 and the MTA paid the B&O $3.5 million for the line's equipment.
 Grade crossings along the Tottenville line had to be removed by the B&O to finalize the deal.
 Grade crossings were supposed to have been eliminated in the 1930s but a lack of finances—partially resulting from the Great Depression and World War II—prevented it.